 There are two reasons why lawns treated by Organo-Lawn almost never suffer from grub infestations.
 The main reason is because Organo-Lawn insists that all their customers water their lawns according to a very specific watering schedule.

-The second reason lawns cared for by Organo-Lawn rarely have grub problems is because there is a beneficial bacteria called Bacillus popillae-Dutky that kills grubs.
-Organo-Lawn's lawn care programs are designed to build a living soil, that are teaming with beneficial bacteria and nematodes.
-If a soil is teaming with beneficial bacterial that means there will be the presence of bacteria Bacillus popillae-Dutky, which will kill the grubs.
+The second reason lawns cared for by Organo-Lawn rarely have lawn grub problems is because there is a beneficial bacteria called Bacillus popillae-Dutky that kills grubs.
+Organo-Lawn's lawn care programs are designed to build a living soil.
+Soils that are teaming with beneficial bacteria and nematodes. will sustain the presence of bacteria Bacillus popillae-Dutky, which can kill the grubs.

-If you are one of the unlucky homeowners and your lawn is damaged by grubs, Organo-Lawn recommends an insecticide treatment.
-As well as the insecticide we will recommend and inspection of the sprinkler system to make sure the lawn has proper cultural practices.
+If you are one of the unlucky homeowners and your lawn is damaged by grubs, Organo-Lawn recommends an insecticide treatment called Acelepryn for lawn insect control.
+As well as the lawn grub control we will recommend an inspection of the sprinkler system to make sure the lawn watering techniques.

 From late August through October (depending on your temperatures), white grubs molt into a second and then a third stage.
 As they grow, white grubs consume roots very quickly.
-This is typically when damage to the lawn is noticeable.
+This is typically when lawn grub damage is noticeable.

 As temperatures drop in autumn, lawn grubs move down in the soil.
-The white grubs overwinter below the frost line.
+The white grubs overwinter below the frost line in the soil.

-In the spring, typically late April or early May they move up in the soil to feed on roots for a very short time.
+In the spring, typically late April or early May lawn grubs move up in the soil to feed on grass roots for a very short time.
 Most of the lawn damage seen in the spring is a result of fall feeding, not spring feeding.